The Grove at Farmers Market: History

-Since November 2015, it has also served as a venue for the finales of Dancing with the Stars.
+From November 2015 to November 2017, it served as a venue for the fall finales of Dancing with the Stars.

 The history behind the development of the A. F. Gilmore property that eventually became The Grove was not without controversy.
 In 1984, A. F. Gilmore and neighboring CBS Television City hired Olympia & York California Equities Corp. to look into the possibility of creating a major business and entertainment complex that would have been twice as large as Universal City but would have required the demolition of all existing structures at both Farmers Market and CBS in the process.
 That plan was not well received by the City of Los Angeles or by its neighbors and the plan was later shelved.
 Two years later A. F. Gilmore and CBS hired Urban Investment & Development Co. of Chicago to create another development plan.

 In 1989, A. F. Gilmore announced that it was going to build a US$300 million mall adjacent to the existing Farmers Market and that the new project would be managed by JMB/Urban Development of Chicago.
 The proposed mall was going to be anchored by May Company California, Nordstrom, and J. W. Robinson's along with over 100 other stores.
 Later, the project was scaled down to 2 anchors.

 During the next decade, A. F. Gilmore announced in 1998 a further scaled down plan with Caruso Affiliated as the new development partner for a new proposal that eventually became The Grove at Farmers Market, a $100-million project on 25 acre.
 Nordstrom signed on in 2001 to build a 122000 sqft store.
-By early 2001, toy retailer FAO Schwarz also sign on for 25000 sqft along with Banana Republic, Gap, Barnes & Noble, J. Crew, Maggiano's Italian restaurant and a 14-screen movie complex to be the initial stores in the new project.
+By early 2001, toy retailer FAO Schwarz also sign on for 25000 sqft along with Banana Republic, Gap, Barnes & Noble, J. Crew (now closed), Maggiano's Little Italy restaurant and a 14-screen movie complex to be the initial stores in the new project.
 After many delays, the retail center finally opened in March 2002.